How Does Your Home Feel Today?

 Rotate & Refresh

 Keep seasonal or sentimental items in dedicated spaces.
-Rotate what you display to keep your home feeling fresh.
+Rotate what you display so the visible parts of the home stay current with the season.

-Separate items into: Essential / Sentimental / Functional / Unnecessary to make mindful storage decisions.
+Separate items into: Essential / Sentimental / Functional / Unnecessary.
+Sorting by your relationship to each object makes the keep-or-let-go decision quieter.

 Using Scent to Cultivate Storage